-'''

-$ some-script.py some arguments
+\$ some-script.py some arguments

-'''

 On Windows, and on Linux/BSD if SkoolKit has been installed as a Python package (see above), the commands may be entered exactly as they are shown.
-On Linux/BSD, a dot-slash(./) prefix should be added to some-script.py if it is being run from the current working directory.
+On Linux/BSD, use a dot-slash prefix (e.g. ./some-script.py) if the script is being run from the current working directory.